title ix

 Prevention and Training

-All new students and employees must participate in prevention and awareness programming.
+All new students and employees receive prevention and awareness programming.

 Each member of the campus community must also complete ongoing awareness and prevention trainings that identify and define prohibited conduct, identify and define consent, provide safe and positive options for bystander intervention, provide risk reduction information, and information regarding the Clery Act and the Annual Security Report.